ballerina-attic/community/gsoc-proposals-2022.md

 In the Ballerina SwanLake release, distributed transactions do not have any recovery mechanism.
 In other words, If there is a failure in the middle of a transaction that involves multiple resource managers across multiple services, the Ballerina program cannot completely fail the whole transaction or continue from where it failed last time when the program restarts.
 In order to implement a recovery mechanism, there should be a way to save the current state of the transaction into persistent storage.

-The goal of this project is to come up with a solution to save the transactional state into persistent storage, e.g, file system or/and DB, and do a PoC on how to recover from a failure.
+The goal of this project is to come up with a solution to save the transactional state into persistent storage, e.g., file system or/and DB, and do a PoC on how to recover from a failure.
 We need to think about different deployments and how to use the recovery accordingly.

 **Expected Outcomes**